"Once a seller accepts my offer, what happens next?" This is a common question from buyers after they go under contract on a home in Raleigh.

 Call your Real Estate Team

 The seller just accepted your offer and you're officially under contract.
 So what's the next thing you do?
 There's probably an urge to post something on Facebook or another social media platform.
 STOP!
 Do not do that just yet because there are many things that can go wrong in a real estate transaction.
 If you start posting on social media you put added pressure on yourself to close the deal.
 Our recommendation at Raleigh Realty is to tell your immediate family and some close friends, just be careful about sharing it with the world.
+Once a home is under contract it will be marked online as contingent or pending.

 You need to connect with your real estate team and let them know you're now under contract.
 This will get the wheels turning.
 Your Real Estate Agent will be able to walk you through the process of who you need to contact.
 Set the dates and times with your team (including closing and inspection dates).
 There are a lot of people on your home buying team you should be prepared to hire.